janverb/odoo-repl/README.md

 607:            raise exceptions.ValidationError(_("ERROR: the file must be a PDF"))
 612:                raise exceptions.ValidationError(_("ERROR: Invalid list of pages to split.
 Example: 1,5-9,10"))
 ```

+Source code is printed with syntax highlighting if the `Pygments` library is installed.
+This is declared as an extra dependency, and will be installed automatically if `odoo-repl` is installed as `odoo-repl[color]`.